adobe/reactor-uploader/README.md

 * `REACTOR_IO_INTEGRATION_ACCESS_TOKEN_STAGE`
 * `REACTOR_IO_INTEGRATION_ACCESS_TOKEN` (this is the default, and is used for production environment)

+##### --uploadTimeout

+The maximum time in seconds to wait for the extension package to be uploaded.
+If the extension package has not been uploaded within this time, the command will exit with an error.
+Defaults to 50s.

 ##### --verbose

 Logs additional information useful for debugging.